jonn1723/jonn1723.github.io/_posts/2023-10-30-Credit-Card-Approval-Prediction-using-Machine-Learning-Classifiers.md

 <img width="939" alt="image" src="https://github.com/jonn1723/jonn1723.github.io/assets/127183309/4d4bb553-3e29-48bf-ad1c-a4bdf4efc9c0">

 Using similar techniques from before, we set the number of neighbours as n, and use a simple for loop to evaluate the optimal number of neighbours.
 Judging from our visualization, it seems as if an n-value of 20 best balances accuracy and minimizes the risk for overfitting.
 However, when compared to the other classification methods, KNN does seem to fall short.

+Summary/Conclusion:
+  1. Built and trained five unique machine learning classifiers that are capable of predicting credit card approval outcomes.
+  2. Utilized common machine learning preprocessing steps such as Label Encoding and Feature Scaling
+  3. Showcased the features that are most likely to be the heavily weighted
+  4. Learned to tune various hyperparameters to prevent overfitting or underfitting
+  5. Through visualizations, displayed how various hyperparameters influence our accuracies, fitting, and confusion matrix